 Are you interested in blog flipping as a way to make extra money?

-I have to say, now that I’ve done it a few times, it’s addictive!
+I have to say, now that I’ve done it several times, it’s addictive!

 Blog flipping is a great way to make money, but it can be difficult to get started if you don’t already have a lot of blogging experience.

 Chelsea actually offers an in-depth Blog Flipping Masterclass that is a complete website flipping bootcamp for beginners.

-This course will teach you everything you know in order to start, build, grow, and sell your own blog for a profit.
+This detailed online course will teach you everything you know in order to start, build, grow, and sell your own blog for a profit.

-After taking this course myself, working with Chelsea multiple times, and witnessing her success at flipping blogs, I feel confident recommending this to anyone who is interested in blog flipping.
+After taking this course myself, working with Chelsea multiple times to sell three blogs, and witnessing her success at flipping blogs, I feel confident recommending this to anyone who is interested in blog flipping.